Harlon Barnett says 'it's still competition mode' for Michigan State's quarterbacks

 However, the Spartans gained just 174 total yards before Houser was pulled.
 They have gone eight consecutive quarters without a touchdown with him at quarterback, as well as having 12 three-and-out drives in 21 possessions between the end of the loss at Rutgers, the home blowout against Michigan and Saturday against the Gophers.

-MSU enters this week ranked tied for 125th out of 130 Football Bowl Subdivision teams and the worst among Power Five programs at just 18.0 points per game.
+MSU enters this week ranked tied for 125th in the nation and the worst among Power Five programs at just 18.0 points per game.
 The Spartans have averaged just 12 points in Houser’s three starts.

-Barnett opted to give Leavitt his longest look of the season, the entire fourth quarter, and the 6-foot-2, 200-pound Oregon native showed plenty of good along with some rookie mistakes.
+Barnett opted to give Leavitt his longest look of the season, the entire fourth quarter, and the 6-2, 200-pound Oregon native showed plenty of good along with some rookie mistakes.

 IT JUST KEEPS HAPPENING: Michigan State football's season on repeat: 'We need it bad, you know.
 We need it bad.'